-Already at the age of 12 I was dreaming of making a machine which could make things!
+Already when I was little I was thinking of making a machine which could make things!
 A machine which would give me the opportunity to create products for in and around the house.
-Two years later I stumbled ont the words 'Computer Numerical Control' or more specifically the CNC milling machine.
+Years later I stumbled on the words 'Computer Numerical Control' or more specifically the CNC milling machine.
 After I found out people were able to build one themselves in their own shed, I knew it!
-I had to build one, I yearned to have it!!

 For three months I tried to find the proper parts (A dremeltool, drawer slides, pieces of wood, etc.), but I didn't really know how to build a CNC.
 The idea fell into oblivion.